You can’t escape technology.

 Regardless if you consider yourself a futurist or envision life on the prairie, these are insightful questions you need to ask.

-To get the right answer to these questions, you have to examine Bible verses about technology to get the lowdown from God.
+To get the right answer to these questions, you have to study the Bible verses about technology to get the lowdown from God.
 It’s a good idea to hear what others have to say about this topic.
-But knowing what God has to say about technology is the anchor that will help you to navigate the use of technology in your life and the life of your church.
+But knowing what God has to say about technology is the anchor that will help you to navigate the use of it in your life and the life of your church.

 To help you find your way, in this post, we’re going to talk about: